ja88a/Chainlink-eth-SecretNetwork/README.md

 # Chainlink Oracles Data Bridge to Secret Network

 ## General
-This repository contains the source of services and contracts for bridging Chainlink Oracle contracts' data towards Secret Network contracts.
+This mono repo contains the source of services and contracts development projects for bridging [Chainlink oracle](https://data.chain.link) contracts' data towards [Secret Network](https://scrt.network) contracts.

 The overall solution and thoughts are reported in this project [wiki](https://github.com/ja88a/Chainlink-eth-SecretNetwork/wiki).